YYao-42/Image-Search-Engine-for-Historical-Research/Materials about build image search engine in Python.md

-# Materials about building image search engine in Python
+# Materials about building the image search engine in Python

 ## 1 A video tutorial from CVPR2020
 Live-coding Demo to Implement an Image Search Engine from Scratch